Current Navy policy requires dismantlement of all nuclear-powered ships and disposal of their propulsion plants.

 However, items of historical significance have been removed from ex-Enterprise.
 While mementos of the ship are not available to individual members of the public, items of historical value and significance have been provided to the Naval Historical Heritage Command for appropriate dissemination.

-Ex-Enterprise has already been defueled, removing over 99% of the radioactivity from the ship’s nuclear propulsion plants.
-The small amount of radioactivity that remains in the ship is comprised of the rugged metal structure of the reactor plants and metal corrosion and wear products resident within piping systems.
+Ex-Enterprise has already been defueled, removing over 99.9 percent of the radioactivity from the ship’s nuclear propulsion plants.
+The majority (approximately 99 percent) of the small amount of radioactivity that remains in the ship is fixed in place within the rugged metal structure of the reactor vessel.
+The remaining radioactivity is metal corrosion and wear products resident within piping systems, components, and within the reactor plant areas.
 In accordance with federal regulations, this radioactivity is classified as low-level radioactivity.
-The Navy and commercial nuclear industry have decades of experience demonstrating safe and environmentally sound handling and disposal of such low-level radioactivity.
+The Navy and commercial nuclear industry have decades of experience demonstrating safe and environmentally sound handling and disposal of such low-level radioactive waste.

 Consistent with Navy policy, this EIS is considered an OEIS because the movement of ex-Enterprise, the center section of the ship, or the reactor compartment disposal packages could be beyond the 12-nautical-mile limit from U.S. shores.
 However, there is no intention to dismantle or dispose of ex-Enterprise at an overseas site.